 Do this several times a week and you’ll notice a difference in your hair.
 (But do test to make sure this product won’t irritate your skin first.)

 Sweet almond oil is the oil-of-choice of most massage therapists, but olive oil does a great job too.
 Plus, it’s less expensive.

 If you love bath oils, you’ll love olive oil too.
-Pour a tablespoon or so into running bath water.
+Pour a teaspoon or two into running bath water.
 Your skin will be silky smooth.
-(Again, add essential oils for a special treat.)
+Again, add a couple drops skin-safe essential oils for a special treat.

 This is by far my favorite tip!
 Forget eye makeup removers that burn, sting, and leave your eyes red afterwards (and don’t do an all that great job of getting off makeup).

 Use a bit of olive oil on a cotton ball or pad instead.
 It’s a super gentle way to remove makeup, and leaves the delicate skin around the eyes nicely moisturized too.

 Make More DIY Skin Care with Simple Kitchen Ingredients

 Isn’t it cool how many ways you can use simple olive oil for skin and hair?
 If you loved this article, I’d like to invite you to enroll in the Handmade Skin Care for Beginners E-Course.

 In this FREE course, we’ll raid your pantry for more effective skin care ingredients, and whip them up into awesome DIY products for the face, bath, and body.
 This course will give you a solid start on handcrafted skin care, plus it’s easy and fun.